nikolaussucher/biology-text/basic_chemistry.rmd

 Chemical reactions can result in the formation or dissociation of molecules, that is, molecules breaking apart to form two or more molecules or rearrangement of atoms within or across molecules.
 Chemical reactions usually involve the making or breaking of chemical bonds.
 Oxidation, reduction, dissociation, acid-base neutralization and molecular rearrangement are some of the commonly used kinds of chemical reactions.

 A chemical reaction can be symbolically depicted through a chemical equation.
 While in a non-nuclear chemical reaction the number and kind of atoms on both sides of the equation are equal, for a nuclear reaction this holds true only for the nuclear particles viz. protons and neutrons.

-The sequence of steps in which the reorganization of chemical bonds may be taking place in the course of a chemical reaction is called its mechanism.
-A chemical reaction can be envisioned to take place in a number of steps, each of which may have a different speed.
-Many reaction intermediates with variable stability can thus be envisaged during the course of a reaction.
-Reaction mechanisms are proposed to explain the kinetics and the relative product mix of a reaction.
-Many physical chemists specialize in exploring and proposing the mechanisms of various chemical reactions.
-Several empirical rules, like the Woodward–Hoffmann rules often come in handy while proposing a mechanism for a chemical reaction.

-According to the IUPAC gold book, a chemical reaction is "a process that results in the interconversion of chemical species."
-Accordingly, a chemical reaction may be an elementary reaction or a stepwise reaction.
-An additional caveat is made, in that this definition includes cases where the interconversion of conformers is experimentally observable.
-Such detectable chemical reactions normally involve sets of molecular entities as indicated by this definition, but it is often conceptually convenient to use the term also for changes involving single molecular entities (i.e. 'microscopic chemical events').

 ## Water